 Sometimes getting lost is a beautiful part of your journey, and it happens to even the most directionally-confident of people (including Ben!).

-Try your best to plan your route before hitting the road so you don't have to rely on U-turns to get to your intended destination.
-Check out our route in our One Week Idaho Itinerary to see what we mean.
+Try your best to plan your route before hitting the road so you don’t have to rely on U-turns to get to your intended destination.

 9. Have your car checked out to make sure there are no leaks